d6lts/eu_cookie_compliance/README.txt

 How it works.
 =============

-The module displays a banner at the bottom or at the top of website to make users aware of the fact that cookies are being set.
+The module displays a banner at the bottom or the top of website to make users aware of the fact that cookies are being set.
 The user may then give his/her consent or move to a page that provides more details.
 Consent is given by user pressing the agree buttons or by continuing browsing the website.
 Once